-The Book of Mormon says that there were elephants in the Land Northward:
+The Book of Mormon says there were elephants in the Land Northward:

 And they also had horses, and asses, and there were elephants and cureloms and cumoms all of which were useful unto man, and more especially the elephants and cureloms and cumoms.
 (Ether 9:19)

-One can’t help but wonder if part of the usefulness of the elephant, curelom, and cumom was for logging since the horse was excluded.
+One can’t help but wonder if part of the usefulness of the elephant, curelom, and cumom was for logging:

 10 And it came to pass as timber was exceedingly scarce in the land northward they did send forth much by the way of shipping.